Planar graphs with the maximum number of induced 6-cycles: Large planar graphs contain a vertex in few induced 6-cycles

-First, a straightforward modification of Claim \ref{method claim} states that if $s\leq 4$ is a positive integer and there exists a set of at most five vertices in $X_2$ such that after excluding any one of them those that remain have total degree at least $s$ in $G_2$, then $s\leq |X|-\frac{2n-5}{3}$, and if $s=|X|-\frac{2n-5}{3}$, then $G_2$ is connected.
-We also state and prove the following claim.
+\begin{claim} Let $s\leq 4$ be a positive integer.
+Suppose that there exists a set of at most five vertices in $X_2$ such that after excluding any one of them, those that remain have total degree at least $s$ in $G_2$.
+Then $s\leq |X|-\frac{2n-5}{3}$, and if $s=|X|-\frac{2n-5}{3}$, then $G_2$ is connected. \end{claim}

+It is straightforward to modify the proof of Claim~\ref{claim:method1} to show Claim~\ref{claim:method2}.
+We will also need the following.

 \begin{claim} Suppose that for every triple of distinct vertices $u$, $v$, and $w$ in $G$ such that $u$ and $w$ are the only principal neighbours of $v$ we have $|X^{uvw}|\geq \frac{2n+t}{3}$ where $t\in \{-2,1,4\}$.
 Then $G$ contains no copy of $K_{2,(n-t)/3-1}$. \end{claim} \begin{proof} Suppose for a contradiction that $G$ contains a copy of $K_{2,(n-t)/3-1}$.
 Let $u$ and $w$ be the vertices in the part of this bipartite graph of size 2.
-By Lemma \ref{empty}, $G$ contains a vertex $v$ whose only principal neighbours are $u$ and $w$, and by assumption $|X^{uvw}|\geq \frac{2n+t}{3}$.
-However, $X^{uvw}$ is disjoint from the vertex set of the copy of $K_{2,(n-t)/3-1}$, which contradicts the fact that $G$ contains only $n$ vertices. \end{proof}
+By Lemma~\ref{lem:empty}, $G$ contains a vertex $v$ whose only principal neighbours are $u$ and $w$, and by assumption $|X^{uvw}|\geq \frac{2n+t}{3}$.
+However, $X^{uvw}$ is disjoint from the vertex set of the copy of $K_{2,(n-t)/3-1}$, which contradicts the fact that $G$ contains only $n$ vertices.
+This completes the proof of Claim~\ref{claim:cmn_nbhd1}. \end{proof}